ilmaro8/Digital_Pathology_Transfer_Learning/README.md

 It includes the scripts to train fully-supervised, weakly-supervised, finetuning models.

 ### utils
-It includes scripts used to define methods.
+It includes scripts used to extract patches from TMAs/WSIs and scrits to generate the csvs.

 ## Scripts organization